zhouyan/vSMC/README.markdown

 To run the tests,

-    make test

-Or

-    ctest
+    ctest -C Release

-Note that [CMake][CMake] generated `Makefile` does not build test executables before run `ctest` in the `test` target, so you need run `make buildtests` before `make test` or `ctest`.
+Note that [CMake][CMake] generated `Makefile` does not build test executables before run `ctest` in the `test` target, so you need run `make buildtests` manually first

-`make buildtests` will also build the examples, one is a simple particle filter, in `test/pf`, the others are a Gaussian mixture model and Positron Emission Tomography compartmental model with SMC, in `test/gmm` and `test/pet` respectively.
-The examples may take some non-trivial run-time, therefore they are not run when invoking `make test` or `ctest`.
-To run the example, one can invoke `ctest -C Release`.
-Alternatively, one can use
+`make buildtests` will also build the examples, one is a simple particle filter, in `test/pf`, the others are a Gaussian mixture model, non-linear ordinary differential equations models and Positron Emission Tomography compartmental model with SMC, in `test/gmm` and `test/pet` respectively.
+The examples may take some non-trivial run-time, therefore they are not run when invoking `ctest`.

-    make check

-to build all tests and examples, and run all of them.

 Without [CMake][CMake] one can go to the `test` directory and build the examples manually.
 For example,

     cd test/pf
-    g++ -std=c++0x -O3 \
+    g++ -O3 \
       -I /path_to_v_smc_headers \
       -I /path_to_eigen_headers \
       -I /path_to_random123_headers \
       -I /path_to_tbb_headers -L /path_to_tbb_libraries -ltbb \
       -o pf_tbb pf_tbb.cpp

-There are some other more complex realistic examples and other configurations for the simple particle filter.
-They may require additional optional libraries.

-# Tested compilers

-The library itself only use standard C++98 features and is fairly portable.
-For compiler support of [Eigen][Eigen] and [Random123][Random123] see their pages respectively.
-In C++11 mode, the usability of `<functional>`, `<random>` and `<type_traits>` headers distributed with various implementations differs significantly.
-However [Boost][Boost] can be used as a replacement and which is well known for portability.

-- Linux
-  * GCC 4.4, 4.5, 4.6,
-  * Intel icpc 12.0, 12.1
-  * Clang 2.8, 2.9, 3.0, 3.1, SVN

-- Mac OS X
-  * Clang 3.1
-  * Intel icpc 12.1

-- Windows
-  * MSVC 2010
+For every example, they can be possibly built with [OpenMP][OpenMP], [Intel TBB][Intel TBB] support in addition to sequential implementations.
+These will require [OpenMP][OpenMP] compiler support and the [Intel TBB][Intel TBB] library support respectively.
+The particle filter example can also be built [OpenCL][OpenCL] for a GPU implementation.
+All examples other than the particle filter requires the [Eigen][Eigen] library and [Boost][Boost] Program Options library.
+They may also require some additional C99 math functions.
+When the [Eigen][Eigen] library is available, a vectorized implementation of the particle filter can also be built.
+Last, if C++11 `<chrono>` or corresponding [Boost][Boost] library is available, then the particle filter will also be timed.

 # License